fishman/terraform-provider-danube/README.md

 Terraform Provider Danube
 ==================

-This repository is a [Terraform](https://www.terraform.io) provider for Danube Cloud.
+This repository is a [Terraform](https://www.terraform.io) provider for [Danube Cloud](https://danubecloud.com).

+Danube Cloud is a SmartOS based DataCenter Operating System.

  - A resource, and a data source (`provider/`),
  - Documentation (`website/`),